virgili0/Virgilio/Topics/Deep learning in cloud/README.md

-# ☁️☁️Deep-learning-in-cloud☁️☁️
+# Deep-learning-in-cloud
-Ever had a laptop 💻 which is not powerful enough to run your models , forget about it and use **Cloud GPUs** ☁️ to train your model faster and cheaper cuz its raining 💦 Cloud GPUs
+Ever had a laptop which is not powerful enough to run your models , forget about it and use **Cloud GPUs** ☁️ to train your model faster and cheaper cuz its raining Cloud GPUs